 Doing this creates a separate, nonprofit corporation established and named by you, but organized and operated to support the broad, charitable purposes of the Foundation.
 Because of this affiliation, the family supporting foundation receives the benefit of public charity tax status.
 This provides favorable tax benefits that are unavailable to private foundations.

 Additionally, the Foundation facilitates your familyâ€™s or organization’s charitable activities without any of the management burdens of a private foundation, and helps to maintain the momentum for generations to come.

 Your supporting foundation is a separate entity with its own identity.
 It has its own mission statement, grant guidelines, letterhead and website.
 As board members, your family or organization is actively involved in the foundationâ€™s management and grantmaking while avoiding administrative hassles.

 The board of the supporting foundation includes individuals appointed by the family or organization, as well as individuals appointed by the Foundation in consultation with the family or organization.
 Our goal is to appoint people who will most ably assist your supporting foundationâ€™s philanthropic goals.

-To learn more about Supporting Foundations, contact Jeremy Pearl, Acting President and CEO, or call 858-279-2740.
+To learn more about Supporting Foundations, contact Jeremy Pearl, Executive Vice President and CFO, or call 858-279-2740.